 CYBR 4430 QUANTUM COMPUTING AND CRYPTOGRAPHY (3 credits)

-The course aims at understanding the exciting concepts behind quantum computing and quantum cryptography.
-The course will introduce the principles of qubits, superposition, entanglement, teleportation, measurement, quantum error correction, quantum algorithms such as quantum Fourier transformation, Shor's algorithm and Grover's algorithm, quantum key exchange, quantum encryption, and secure quantum channels that built using these principles.
-We will discuss the security definitions and protocols within the quantum realm.
-We will discuss what advantages quantum computing and cryptography offers compared to classical computing and cryptography and limitations thereof.
-It will cover the integration of quantum cryptography into existing public key infrastructure.
+The course builds an understanding of exciting concepts behind quantum computing and quantum cryptography.
+In doing so it will introduce the principles of qubits, superposition, entanglement, teleportation, measurement, quantum error correction, quantum algorithms, quantum key exchange, quantum encryption, and secure quantum channels that are built using these principles.
+It will also discuss advantages of quantum computing and cryptography over classical computing and cryptography and limitations thereof.
 The students will come out with a working understanding of the field of quantum computing and quantum cryptography.
-During the course students will also implement several of the quantum algorithms.
+During the course, students will also implement several of the quantum algorithms.
 (Cross-listed with CYBR 8436)

 CYBR 4440 INDUSTRIAL CONTROL SYSTEM SECURITY (3 credits)